-We have success reducing and eliminating seizures in children, often helping children who other physicians have deemed “untreatable.”
+Our experts have success reducing and eliminating seizures in children, often helping children who other physicians have deemed “untreatable.”
 Even if you've been told that your child has drug-resistant, intractable or refractory epilepsy, we encourage you to bring your child to our experts at Comer Children's.

-Our dedicated pediatric epilepsy specialists work together to develop individualized treatment plans based on the type of seizure your child is experiencing, the underlying cause of the seizure disorder, your child's medical history and other relevant criteria.
+Our dedicated pediatric specialists work together to develop individualized epilepsy treatment plans based on the type of seizure your child is experiencing, the underlying cause of the seizure disorder, your child's medical history and other relevant criteria.
 We work to balance seizure control, improve learning and increase quality of life for every patient.

 When visiting Comer Children's, you can expect a unique and positive patient experience.
 Our doctors listen to you and your child, making sure you understand and are involved in decisions about your child's care.

 We understand you may have questions.
 We want to help you learn all you need to know to make informed decisions about your child's care.

 Request an Appointment